 The approval of a targeted therapy and an immunotherapy drug for some patients with advanced stomach cancer reflects recent new approaches to this difficult-to-treat cancer that hasn’t had many therapeutic advances in recent years.
 Stomach cancer, uncommon in the United States but a leading cause of cancer death globally, causes few definitive symptoms in early … Continued

-Nausea and cancer are often related in that nausea can be a side effect of treatment, but can nausea be a symptom of cancer itself?
-If there is a tumor that lives in the colon, esophagus, stomach, or somewhere else in the bowel, it can cause a bowel obstruction.
-A bowel obstruction means that something … Continued
+Medically reviewed by Kimmie Ng, MD, MPH Nausea and cancer are often related in that nausea can be a side effect of treatment, but can nausea be a symptom of cancer itself?
+If there is a tumor that lives in the colon, esophagus, stomach, or somewhere else in the bowel, it can cause a bowel … Continued

 Pancreatic cancer is seldom detected early enough for curative treatment to be performed – and even if it were, it would still be very difficult to vanquish.
 The pancreas, a narrow, six-inch-long gland that makes digestive juices and hormones such as insulin, is tucked away deep inside the body behind the stomach, small intestine, liver, … Continued